heroesofcode/swift-explorer/README.md

 - <b>Optimization:</b> Helps identify and optimize code snippets that are not compiling efficiently by providing insights from both LLVM IR and assembly.
 - <b>Comparative Analysis:</b> Allows you to compare how different approaches or code versions generate different IR and assembly code, facilitating the choice of best coding practices.

+### Optimization flags

+- `Onone:` Compile without any optimization
+- `Osize:` Compile with optimizations and target small code size
+- `Ounchecked:` Compile with optimizations and remove runtime safety checks
+- `O:` Compile with optimizations

 ## Support
 macOS 14.0+